Traffic light: Waterways and railways

 Railroad signals, for stopping trains in their own right of way, generally use the opposite positioning of the colours; that is, for signals above the driver's eyeline, green on top and red below is the standard placement of the signal colours on railroad tracks.
-There are three reasons for this variation: there is no risk that railway signals will be masked by a tall vehicle between the driver and the signal; train speeds in fog are much higher than for road vehicles, so it is important that the most restrictive signal is closest to the driver's eyeline; and with railway signals often in exposed rural locations, there is a risk of any signal other than the bottom one being masked by snow building up on the hood of the signal below.
+There are three reasons for this variation: there is no risk that railway signals will be masked by a tall vehicle between the driver and the signal; train speeds in fog are much higher than for road vehicles, so the most restrictive signal must be closest to the driver's eyeline; and with railway signals often in exposed rural locations, there is a risk of any signal other than the bottom one being masked by snow building up on the hood of the signal below.

 Rules

 California attempts to discourage red light running by posting the minimum fine.

 Traffic lights control flows of traffic using social norms and legal rules.
-In most jurisdictions, it is against the law to disobey traffic signals and the police, or devices such as red light cameras, can issue fines or other penalties – and in some cases prosecute – drivers who break those laws.
+In most jurisdictions, it is against the law to disobey traffic signals and police, and devices such as red light cameras can issue fines or other penalties – and, in some cases, prosecute – drivers who break those laws.
 US-based studies have found that the majority of drivers think that it is dangerous to run a red light at speed and the most common reason for red light running include inattentive driving, following an oversized vehicle or during inclement weather.

 The rules governing traffic light junctions for vehicles differ by jurisdiction.
-For example, it is common in North America that drivers can turn kerb-to-kerb (i.e. turning right at most junctions), even when a red light shows.
+For example, in North America it is common for drivers to turn kerb-to-kerb (i.e., turn right at most junctions), even when a red light is showing.
 This turn on red rule is uncommon in Europe, unless an arrow signal or traffic sign specifically permits it.